 - Innovative research: To conduct research and generate new knowledge that will inform future practice and policy in allied health disciplines.

-- Patient-centered clinical practice: To advance the art and science of clinical practice with a focus on patient outcomes and quality of life.
+- Person-centered clinical care: To advance the art and science of clinical practice with a focus on patient outcomes and quality of life.

 The DAHS is a department in the UNC School of Medicine, part of the Health Affairs division at UNC-Chapel Hill.
 The chair of DAHS also serves as an associate dean of the medical school.
 Each division has a division director with administrative responsibility for all aspects of that division’s operation.
 In addition to the chair/associate dean, the department’s administration includes an associate chair for research, associate chair for student services, development director, and assistant chair for finance and administration.